Joint-Jam/joint-jam.github.io/README.md

 ## Development notes

+- ESLint is automatically ran on save for VS Code.
+Other IDEs may have similar features.
+- React Router v6 is used.
 - Tailwind CSS is installed.
 - Typings are automatically generated for .css files.
-- ESLint is automatically ran on save for VS Code.
-Other IDEs may have a similar feature.

 ## Folders